code54/cobertura-chocolate/README.markdown

 * a DSL was created.
 Arguments can be set and results can accessed programatically.
 * code instrumentation, tests and report building phases were decoupled.
 User is no longer forced to run tests twice.
 Just needs to run code instrumentation, then run the tests, and build coverage reports after that.
 * project data information can be aggregated to build reports for other JVM languages
 * an interface (ICustomMetric) for custom metrics was created.
-Implementations are loaded by reflection and should automatically display on reports.
+Implementations are loaded by reflection and automatically display on reports.
-* xml, threshold violations and html report strategies were implemented.
+* xml and threshold violations report strategies were implemented.

 ## Todos

 * review parameters Cobertura accepts.
 See how to deal with classes inclusion/exclusion when receiving Ant like patterns (ex.: "**/A.class")
-* test html report strategy
-* refactor html report strategy using a library like http://code.google.com/p/jatl/
+* create and test html report strategy.
+Refactor html report strategy using a library like http://code.google.com/p/jatl/
 * allow to assign a name to a project (currently a hash is calculated, based on project files)
 * create a Maven plugin
 * make Jenkins plugin leverage this code